BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 ## Viewing PopData

-Given the volume of information that can be present in a `PopData`, we recommend `summary()` to summarize/overview the data rather than regurgitate everything on the screen.
+Given the volume of information that can be present in a `PopData`, we overload `Base.show` to summarize/overview the data rather than regurgitate everything on the screen.

 ```
 julia> a = gulfsharks() ;

-julia> summary(a)
 PopData Object
   Marker type: SNP
   Ploidy: 2